 While inpatient hospice care takes shape in a different setting than your home, the philosophy of care will remain the same.
 Your care team will still center the comfort and symptom management needs of your loved one and your family above all else.

 Many families associate inpatient medical care with the hustle and bustle of a hospital wing.
 However, inpatient hospice care teams center a holistic approach to their patients’ care needs and create a soothing environment regardless of location.
 They will not only provide symptom management for your loved one, but will also take time to answer your questions and guide you through the process.

 Whether your inpatient experience is a matter of preference or necessity, your team of hospice care specialists will create a welcoming environment that offers privacy and comfort for your loved one during this difficult time.
 Inpatient hospice care specialists understand that in-home treatment is many families’ first choice for comfort care for their loved one.
 In many cases, inpatient hospice care lasts for the shortest period of time required to ensure symptoms are appropriately managed, after which your loved one will be able to return to in-home care.

-For more information about inpatient hospice care, contact Wings of Hope today.
+For more information about inpatient hospice care, or if you have any questions about inpatient medical care, contact Wings of Hope today.
 Patient care specialists are available to support you in making the best decision for you or your loved one’s hospice care needs.
 Call us at 602.971.0304.